lop-Louis/northbook/docs/runbooks/index.md

 <a href="#top" data-primary-action>Use this index to pick the runbook that fits your scenario.</a>

-All runbooks follow the [Governance Policy](../governance.md); keep identifiers sanitized when you adapt them.
+All runbooks follow the [Anti-drift Content Governance](../governance.md) rules; keep identifiers sanitized when you adapt them.

 - [20-minute handover drill](./handover-20-min.md)
 - [Community meeting pack](./community-pack.md)